manu29585/ArchitectureKata/TestPyramid.md

 ### Unit Tests

-* Scope: Individual functions, methods, or components.
+* Scope:
+  Unit tests will focus on testing individual components or functions of the application in isolation.
+These are the smallest and fastest tests.
-* Characteristics:
+* Purpose:
-  * High volume: Many unit tests covering various code paths.
-  * Fast execution: These tests should execute quickly.
-  * Isolated: Tests are isolated from external dependencies.
-* Purpose: To verify the correctness of small code units in isolation.
+  To verify the correctness of small code units in isolation.
+* Examples:
+  Test individual functions responsible for trip data retrieval, metrics calculation, Email scraping or other specific functionalities.
+For instance, a unit test for validating that the flight reservation data retrieval function works correctly.

 ### Integration Tests

-* Scope: Interactions between different services, or components.
+* Scope:
+  Integration tests ensure that different components of the dashboard work together as expected.
+They test the interactions between various modules or services.
-* Characteristics:
+* Purpose:
-  * Moderate volume: Fewer integration tests compared to unit tests.
-  * Medium execution time: Integration tests may involve more complex scenarios.
-  * Realistic: Tests reflect how different parts of the system interact.
-* Purpose: To validate that integrated components work together as expected.
+  To validate that integrated components work together as expected.
+* Examples:
+  Test the integration of data sources (e.g., flight reservation APIs, hotel booking services) to confirm that data is correctly aggregated.
+Test how reservation updates made by users on the dashboard propagate to external systems.

 ### End-to-End (E2E) Tests

-* Scope: The entire application from the user's perspective.
+* Scope:
-* Characteristics:
-  * Few in number: E2E tests are typically the fewest in number.
-  * Slow execution: These tests mimic real user interactions and may involve UI automation.
-  * Realistic: Tests simulate actual user journeys.
+  End-to-end tests validate the entire trip management workflow, including user interactions with the web and mobile interfaces, data aggregation, and integration with external services.
 * Purpose: To ensure that the complete application functions correctly from a user's standpoint and that major user flows work as expected.
+* Examples:
+  Test scenarios like creating a new trip, adding reservations to it, modifying a reservation, and receiving real-time notifications for flight updates.
+Test both the web and mobile versions of these workflows.

+## Additional Considerations

+### Load Testing

+As the dashboard will handle a significant amount of data and user interactions, we need to consider including load and performance testing to ensure it can handle concurrent users and maintain responsiveness.